haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 * TruffleHog
 * Driftwood

-### cloc
+### cloc:
 A cool tool that I've discovered recently called `cloc`[^1] ('Count Lines of Code') that quickly assess the files content - such as comments, blank lines, and the actual code count.
-This tool can give us some first imperssions on the material before we get our hands dirty with the code.
+This tool can give us some first imperssions on the material before we get our hands dirty with the code:

 <p align="center">
   <img src="{{ site.url }}/images/cloc.png" alt="cloc_output" />